 The preconceptions surrounding chiropractic care are legendary.
-For those who have seen a Mesa chiropractor, the advantages are usually clear.
+For those who have seen a Mesa chiropractor or Mesa, Arizona arthritis doctor, the advantages are usually clear.

 One of these misconceptions deals with chiropractic care being useful only for acute, non-specific low back pain.
 Neck pain, disc injuries, arthritis of the spine, knee pain, shoulder pain, carpal tunnel—none of these are on the list of generally acceptable conditions that chiropractic can treat.
 However, these conditions and more are seen quite commonly in our office.

-There is research on the effectiveness of Mesa chiropractic care for some of these conditions but it is usually limited to manipulation only, yet many musculoskeletal conditions have a pretty significant soft tissue component to can’t be addressed with joint manipulation.
+There is research on the effectiveness of chiropractic care with a Mesa, AZ arthritis doctor for some of these conditions, but it is usually limited to manipulation only, yet many musculoskeletal conditions have a pretty significant soft tissue component to can’t be addressed with joint manipulation.

 So anytime I see a study that shows a positive effect with manipulation alone, I can feel confident that, which the addition of competent soft tissue work, the outcomes in real life (outside of a research study) are going to be pretty darn good.

 All of this leads me to this particular study.
 In it, researchers looked at 40 men who had been diagnosed with degenerative lumbar disease at L5-S1.
 These men were divided into an adjustment group, who only received a single adjustment (L5-S1 “pull move”) or into a control group with no treatment.
 They were then evaluated for various outcomes, including: